oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/test_wls_docker_image-stack/Readme.md

 imagetool to check that the image tool is installed

-the cd stage/installers to check that several files are installed
+then  cd stage/installers to check that several files are installed

 ![](../WLS_deploy_scripts/images/RM-22.jpg)

 if you see all these artifacts then you server is ready for your labs

 eugene.simos@oracle.com